- Services & Solutions

 Alternate Assessment Design – Math and Reading

-Assessment changes learning expectations for students with significant cognitive disabilities.
+Changes in assessment practices in recent years have led to changes in learning expectations for students with significant cognitive disabilities.
 This in turn has begun to influence classroom practices.
-Still, developing adequate, reliable learning assessments remains a challenge.
+However, developing adequate, reliable assessments aligned to general education curricula for this population of students remains a challenge.

 The projects, Alternate Assessment Design–Mathematics and Alternate Assessment Design–English Language Arts, integrated recent work in the pedagogy of special education for students with significant cognitive disabilities, alternate assessment design, and Universal Design for Learning (UDL) with evidence-centered assessment design (ECD) using the Principled Assessment Designs for Inquiry (PADI) system.
 These projects developed a process for systematically producing items of graduated complexity built on the same standards on which all students are assessed.
 This process allows students at different levels of cognitive functioning within the population of students with significant cognitive disabilities to demonstrate what they know and can do.

 Experts from several disciplines worked on the projects, including assessment, special education, education for students with significant cognitive disabilities, and specific content areas.
 These projects operationalized the federal guidelines for alternate assessment design that specify that “all students, including students with disabilities, be held to grade-level achievement standards when taking assessments.”

 SRI and the state consortia achieved the following results:

 - Extended the conceptual framework of ECD to include alternate achievement standards